YDeltagon/BeamNG_Tacho3/README.md

 ### 🔜 Upcoming Features
-- **Real-time Fuel Consumption**: I'm currently working on it, but I'm facing some challenges **Stay tuned for updates**
+- **Real-time Fuel Consumption**: I'm currently working on it, but I'm facing some challenges

 ### 📝 Feedback and Contributions
-If you have ideas, suggestions, code contributions, or if you encounter any errors, please open an [Issue](https://github.com/YDeltagon/BeamNG_Tacho3/issues) or [Pulls](https://github.com/YDeltagon/BeamNG_Tacho3/pulls) on my GitHub.
+If you have ideas, suggestions, contributions, or if you encounter any errors, please open an [Issue](https://github.com/YDeltagon/BeamNG_Tacho3/issues) or [Pulls](https://github.com/YDeltagon/BeamNG_Tacho3/pulls) on my GitHub

 ### 📥 Download
-The application is directly available on the [BeamNG repository](https://www.beamng.com/resources/tacho-3.27982/).
+The application is directly available on the [BeamNG repository](https://www.beamng.com/resources/tacho-3.27982/)

 ### 📌 Note
-This is my first mod, please be kind.
-Your patience and feedback are greatly appreciated.
+This is my first mod, please be kind
+Your feedback are greatly appreciated

 ---

 ## FR

-**Tacho 3** est une version avancée de l'application Tacho2 du jeu de base pour BeamNG.
+**Tacho 3** est une version avancée de l'application Tacho2 du jeu de base

-Cette application vise à offrir aux utilisateurs une compréhension plus complète des performances de leur véhicule ️

 ### 🔧 Fonctionnalités
 - **Vitesse des roues (WheelSpeed)**: Vitesse calculée au niveau des roues (comme l'app Tacho2 de base)